papql/CookieCalculator/README.md

 I originally made this calculator in Grade 11 as a small programming project.
 I recently started learning more about GitHub and decided to clean it up and share it here.

-The original goal was simple: make a functional calculator, but I was craving cookies and wanted to give it a more fun and creative design instead of making another standard calculator interface.
+The original goal was simple: make a functional calculator, but I was craving cookies and wanted to give it a more fun design.

-🍪 Why make a normal calculator when you can make a biscuit calculator?

 ---